directus-labs/guest-authoring/copy-this-template-directory/index.md

 This function is called when the user taps the "Register" button.

 - It first checks if the email and password fields are not empty.
 If they are empty, it sets the `alertMessage` and shows the alert.
-- Then it constructs a URL for the user registration endpoint `/user`.
-- It creates a dictionary body containing the email and password.
-- Converts the body dictionary to JSON data.
-- Constructs a POST request with the JSON data in the HTTP body.
-- Executes the request asynchronously using URLSession.shared.dataTask.
-- Handles the response or any error that occurs during the network request.
-- If successful, it dismisses the view using the presentationMode.
+- It sends a POST request to the '/user' endpoint with a payload containing the email and password.
+The request is executed asynchronously using `URLSession.shared.dataTask`, and upon completion, it handles the response or any encountered errors.
+If successful, it dismisses the current view.

 ### showAlert Function:

-- This function sets the alertMessage and sets showAlert to true, triggering the display of the alert.
+- This function sets the `alertMessage` and sets showAlert to true, triggering the display of the alert.

 ## Login